The Indiana Jones Order of Giants shrine maze feels like a punishment in an otherwise great DLC, so take my solution and run

 - Bear

 Underneath the Bear gladiator you'll also find part of a sword you can insert into the hand of the large central statue.
-This will create a lever you can whip yank to dispense a flaming ball that will begin to roll around the track until it falls into a hole which will reset everything.
+This will create a lever you can whip yank to dispense a flaming ball, which will begin to roll around the track until it falls into a hole which will reset everything.

 Now the fun starts.
 And by fun I mean a desperately infuriating attempt to manhandle three track parts around the maze, while trying to learn and memorise where to place them next so that the ball passes through each of the four statues.

-Note the statue at the back of the chamber that's not attached to the maze, to help you orientate yourself to that solution above.
+Note the statue at the back of the chamber that's not attached to the maze, to help you orientate yourself to the solution above.

-There's no easy way to do solve the Order Of Giants Shrine maze.
-Just have your pieces ready - two curved and one straight part of the track - and look ahead to see what you need as you place things.
-While simultaneously keeping track of where you left things as you move forwards so you don't lose them when things get frantic.
+There's no easy way to solve the Order Of Giants Shrine maze.
+Just have your pieces ready - two curved and one straight part of the track - and look ahead to see what you need as you place things, while simultaneously keeping track of where you left things as you move forwards so you don't lose them when things get frantic.

 Weekly digests, tales from the communities you love, and more

-While it will take you a few goes I can say from the trial and error it took me to finally crack it, the route through each gladiator in order has enough long sections, and uses the pieces in an order, that actually gives you a little more time to breath.
+While it will take you a few goes, I can say from the trial and error it took me to finally crack it, the route through each gladiator in order has enough long sections, and uses the pieces in an order, that actually gives you a little more time to breathe.

 © GamesRadar+.
 Not to be reproduced without permission.